Want to find anyone’s email address for free by name alone?

 Alternatively, fill in your target’s name and website domain into this spreadsheet to automatically create a list of email addresses.

-Once you’ve guessed a bunch of emails, move to step #2.
+Once you’ve guessed a bunch of emails, move on to step #2.

 Step #2: Check email address through Gmail